SidetrekAI/sidetrek/README.md

 Once it's up and running, you can see the Dagster UI here: http://localhost:3000.

+You'll also see a bunch of docker services running for the core services: Minio, Iceberg, Trino, and Superset.

 ### Explore the Example Project

 If you opted in to include an example project (recommended), you have a fully functional example data pipeline set up now.